 Are you trying to share something with them that you just don’t have or haven’t had in a while?

-When my daughter was born 5 months ago I started finding myself struggling with this, and still do.
+When my second child was born I started finding myself struggling with this, and still do.
 As you know if you’re a mom, having a child uproots all your routines and plans and…well, everything!
 So when she was born my morning routine of spending time with God went out the window.
 In turn I found other things falling by the wayside like my prayer life, and my attitude, and more.

 She’s finally getting into a good nap and sleep routine so it’s starting to get easier to find the time.
 However, now that I’m in this spiritual rut, I find myself dragging my feet.
 Do you ever find yourself there too?
 All the obstacles have been removed and now YOU are getting in the way.